The Benefits Of Corporate Volunteering - People Development Magazine

 4. Develops Leadership and Team Skills

 Volunteering as a team allows employees to develop leadership, communication, and collaboration skills.
 It also offers an alternative setting to build stronger relationships with coworkers and supervisors.
 These experiences can translate to better teamwork and cooperation in the workplace.
-Employees who lead or organize volunteer efforts often gain valuable leadership experience, boosting their confidence and competence in their roles within the company.
+Employees who lead or organise volunteer efforts often gain valuable leadership experience, boosting their confidence and competence in their roles within the company.

 5. Creates Networking Opportunities